StefanScherer/dockerfiles-windows/README.md

 # dockerfiles-windows
 [![Build status](https://ci.appveyor.com/api/projects/status/adxm3egqc5md3fe3/branch/master?svg=true)](https://ci.appveyor.com/project/StefanScherer/dockerfiles-windows/branch/master)

 Various Dockerfiles for Windows.
-Most of these can be run as Windows Containers on Windows 10, Windows Server 2016 and Windows Server 1709.
+Most of these can be run as Windows Containers on Windows 10, Windows Server 2016, Windows Server 1709 and Windows Server 1803.

 Most of these Dockerfiles are automatically built on [AppVeyor](https://www.appveyor.com) and pushed to Docker Hub.
 See the badges in each sub folder's README files.